myamma/superb-owl/README.md

 # training
-if you wish to train your own CNN instead of using mine, you can look into the tensorflow code in superb_owl/training folder. there are two .ipynb files. 'model' is used to train and test the network. 'predict_helper' is for manully test images not in training or test sets. the CNN has the following layers:
+if you wish to train your own CNN instead of using mine, you can look into the tensorflow code in superb_owl/training folder. there are two .ipynb files. 'model' is used to train and test the network. 'predict_helper' is for manully testing images not in training and test sets. the CNN has the following layers:
 CONV2D -> RELU -> MAXPOOL -> CONV2D -> RELU -> MAXPOOL -> FLATTEN -> FULLYCONNECTED